IgniteUI/igniteui-docfx/jp/components/general/wpf_to_angular_guide/angular_events.md

 }
 ```

-Let us say that we want to print the value of an input on pressing Enter.
+Let's say that we want to print the value of an input on pressing Enter.
 You could do that in Angular like this:

 ```html
 <input #messageInput (keyup)="onInputKeyup($event, messageInput.value)">